Mitigating crosstalk errors by randomized compiling: Simulation of the BCS model on a superconducting quantum computer: First order Trotter expansion of an observable under a local depolarising noise

 Therefore, one can factorize the noise coming from the gate $U^3_{23}$ because it acts on qubit $2$ which is a common measured qubit for all the terms of Eq.~\eqref{eq:z'21}.
 For the last term there is one extra noise term coming from the CNOT acting on qubit 1 (gate $U^3_{01}$).
 One continue the expansion of the expression until we reach the first layer of gate.
 For the next step we get $\rho^p_1=U_{01}^3U_{23}^3.\rho_2.
 (U_{23}^3)^\dagger(U_{01}^3)^\dagger$.
 One keeps only the first order in $\Delta t$.
 Therefore, the evolution of the term $A^{123}_2$ and $B^{123}_2$ remains trivial for the rest of the computation (i.e identity operator):

-These terms are illustrated in Fig.~\ref{fig:Trotter noise 4},~\ref{fig:Trotter noise 6}.
-Only the main term proportional to $\Delta t^0$ can produce a non trivial term which couples to the qubit $3$ thanks to the gate $U^3_{23}$ (see Fig.~\ref{fig:Trotter noise 5}).
+Only the main term proportional to $\Delta t^0$ can produce a non trivial term.
+For the next layers of gate it couples to the qubit $3$ thanks to the gate $U^3_{23}$ (see Fig.~\ref{fig:Trotter_expansion}-c).
 We obtain a similar equation as in Eq.~\eqref{eq:z'2}: